 I acquired a 1 bedroom flat in Bedfordshire, conveyancing having been completed half a dozen years ago.
 Can you work out an approximate cost of a lease extension?
 Comparable flats in Bedfordshire with an extended lease are worth £185,000.
 The average or mid-range amount of ground rent is £65 levied per year.
 The lease finishes on 21st October 2078

 With just 60 years remaining on your lease we estimate the premium for your lease extension to range between £20,000 and £23,000 as well as costs.

-The figure above a general guide to costs for renewing a lease, but we are not able to advice on the actual costs in the absence of detailed due diligence.
-Do not use this information in tribunal or court proceedings.
-There may be additional concerns that need to be considered and you obviously should be as accurate as possible in your negotiations.
-Neither should you move forward placing reliance on this information without first seeking the advice of a professional.
+The suggested premium range that we have given is a general guide to costs for renewing a lease, but we are not able to provide a more accurate figure in the absence of comprehensive investigations.
+Do not use the figures in a Notice of Claim or as an informal offer.
+There are no doubt other issues that need to be taken into account and clearly you want to be as accurate as possible in your negotiations.
+You should not move forward placing reliance on this information before getting professional advice.

 I'm remortgaging a property in Bedfordshire.
 I have found my conveyancer's company on the CLC list, but I can't see my conveyancer's name as listed on the regulator's website.
 Should I be concerned?

 Not all staff in the company must be listed by the regulator.
 As long there is someone qualified to 'oversee' the conveyancing, the actual day-to-day activity can be conducted by unlicensed staff.